2022 TX Governor Race

 25. ^ "Can Joe Straus Beat Greg Abbott?
 Our Poll Results are In".
 Reform Austin.
 September 14, 2021.
 Retrieved October 1, 2021.

-28. ^ a b Justin, Raga (August 18, 2021).
+28. ^ Justin, Raga (August 18, 2021).
 "Ted Cruz backs Gov. Greg Abbott's reelection bid, says he believes in vaccines but opposes mandates".
 The Dallas Morning News.

 31. ^ "Border Patrol Council announces endorsement of Gov. Abbott on re-election campaign". www.kxan.com.
 January 10, 2022.
 Retrieved October 3, 2022.